Add to collection

 Flight and the science capabilities for NZC levels 1-3 matches resources with specific capabilities.
 Notes provide information about key science ideas, pedagogical advice, probing questions and more.

 Login to make this collection part of your private collection, just click on the copy icon.
-You can then add additional content, notes and make other changes.
+You can then add additional content, notes and share and collaorate with others.
 Registering an account for the Science Learning Hubs is easy and free – sign up with your email address or Google account.
 Look for the Sign up button at the top of each page.
+Find out more about Creating collections.

 Useful link

-See Fantastic fundemtals of flight from MOTAT – How does an aircraft fly?
+See Fantastic flight programme from MOTAT – How does an aircraft fly?
 What are the forces of flight?
 Students will learn about the four forces keeping aircraft in the air and investigate the fundamentals of flying with four activities.
 Recommended for year 1 to 6.

 Published 9 September 2011 Referencing Hub articles